nimrossum/research-project/docs/main.typ

 == 1.3 Contributions & Paper Organization
 We make the following contributions:
-- We define Compression Distance (CD), a distance metric based on lossless compression, and derive its per-commit delta (ΔCD).
+- We define Compression Distance (CD), a distance metric based on lossless compression, and derive its per-commit delta ($#sym.Delta"CD"$).
 - We implement CD computation as API endpoints in the Git Truck analysis tool, leveraging ZStandard with a 2 MB search window.
 - We empirically evaluate CD on three projects (Git Truck, Commitizen, Twooter), showing strong correlation with LoCC, improved discrimination of commit types, and distinct author-level insights.